gobricks/facecontrol/README.md

 # Validator function

-A function with signature of `func(map[string]string) facecontrol.Payload` can be passed to `facecontrol.Config`.
+A function with signature of `func(*http.Request) (facecontrol.Payload, error)` can be passed to `facecontrol.Config`.
-If so form data from every incoming request for token issuing will be passed to this function.
+If so every incoming HTTP request for token issuing will be passed to this function.
 You can use this function to find user in your database or any other credential storage.
-If given function return `nil` user will be declined from acquiring token.
+If given function return non-nil error user will be declined from acquiring token.
-You can pass `nil` instead of function to skip custom data validation and allow anyone to acquire token.

 # Token issuing and validation